WHAT IS A N.Y. STRIP?

 WHICH IS BETTER BONE IN OR BONELESS NY STRIP?

 While this cut is usually served boneless, bone in is the better option.
-However while the bone helps to insulate and keep the juices inside the steak, it also means the meat closer to the bone cooks slower.
-So there is more of a risk that the meat closer to the bone will be under-cooked and farther away over-cooked.
+The bone helps to insulate and keep the juices inside the steak.
+And it also allows the meat closer to the bone to cook slower.
+So there is less of a risk of over-cooking your steak.
+Though the farther the meat is from the bone the faster it will cook.